 It seems like every year, the cost of living increases.
 But unless you change jobs or get lucky when landing an employer, wages remain stagnant.
-At The Institute of Aesthetic Surgery in Celebration, FL, we offer affordable cosmetic procedures, so you don’t have to worry about questions like how much is a tummy tuck in 2020.
+At The Institute of Aesthetic Surgery in Celebration, FL, we offer affordable cosmetic procedures, so you don’t have to worry about questions like how much is a tummy tuck cost in 2020.

 But just because you don’t have to worry about it doesn’t mean you can’t be curious.
 We understand that cost is a significant factor when deciding to pursue a procedure and who to choose as your service provider.
-That’s why, today, we’re talking about how much is a tummy tuck in 2020 and several other things you might be wondering.
+That’s why, today, we’re talking about how much is a tummy tuck cost in 2020 and several other things you might be wondering.

 How Much Is a Tummy Tuck in 2020?